awsdocs/amazon-ec2-user-guide-windows/doc_source/authorizing-access-to-an-instance.md

 ------

 **Note**
 Be sure to run the following commands on your local system, not on the instance itself\.
-For more information about these command line interfaces, see [Accessing Amazon EC2](concepts.md#access-ec2)\.
+For more information about these command line interfaces, see [Access Amazon EC2](concepts.md#access-ec2)\.

 **To add a rule to a security group using the command line**